WiIIson/EMGFlow-Python-Package/docs/reference/feature-extraction.md

 **Description**

 Extracts usable features from two sets of `Signal` files (before and after being smoothed).
-Writes output to a new folder directory, as specified in `out_path`.
-Output is both saved to disk as a plaintext file, "Features.csv", and returned as a dataframe object.
+Writes output to a new folder directory, as specified by the `Feature` key value of the `path_names` dictionary.
+Output is both saved to the disk as a plaintext file, "Features.csv", and is also returned as a dataframe object.

 Components of a "`Signal` file":
 - Has a column named `Time` containing time indexes